intmus/inttheory19-20/_05-counterpoint-embell-shapes/1-introcounterpoint.md

 title: Overview 5a - Introduction to Counterpoint
 ---

+**As you read the following excerpt from Kris Shaffer's *Open Music Theory*, try to find the value in developing a basic understanding of counterpoint in a tonal harmony--two very different styles of composition.
+We will only discuss strict counterpoint briefly, but it can provide a good deal of insight into our studies.**

 # Class reading from *Open Music Theory*

-**As you read this, try to answer the question, "What is the value in developing a basic understanding of counterpoint in a tonal harmony course?"**

 The study of the theory of Western music involves three main components: voice-leading, harmony, and form. *Voice-leading* deals with the relationship of two or more musical lines (or melodies) combined into a single musical idea. *Harmony* addresses the rules or norms for combining chords into successions. *Form* addresses the rules or norms for the combination of phrases and other small musical units into larger units—including whole movements and works.